qmk/qmk_firmware/Build-Environment-Setup.md

     brew install avr-libc
     brew install dfu-programmer

 This is the recommended method.
 If you don't have homebrew, [install it!](http://brew.sh/) It's very much worth it for anyone who works in the command line.
+Note: The `make` and `make install` during the homebrew installation of avr-libc can take 15+ minutes for each and exhibit high CPU usage.

 You can also try these instructions: